WELCOME TO SAVAGE CARNIVAL ARTS by MEL RICKSON

 at one of the Caribbean destinations below.

-REGISTER WITH US NOW FOR CARNIVAL 20XVII
+REGISTER WITH US FOR TORONTO CARNIVAL 2023

 We'd Love To Hear From You.

 Whining was banished and rhythm sections made illegal, steel orchestras and soca were banned and bam bams remained regal.